Safeguarding, E-Safety and Wellbeing

 Sarah Beach - Headteacher - Designated Safeguarding Lead

-In addition, St James has three Child and Family workers (CaF Team) who are very experienced in dealing with family support and safeguarding.
-Natalie, Restina and Nicola are available each day to work with children and their families.
+In addition, St James has a full time Pastoral Team who are very experienced in dealing with family support and safeguarding.
+Sarah, Sam and Vicky are available each day to work with children and their families.

 The Multi-Agency Safeguarding Hub (MASH) deals with referrals from professionals and members of the public who may have concerns about a child’s welfare.
 It makes the process of dealing with referrals quicker and more effective by improving the way county council: Children’s social care, Northamptonshire Fire and Rescue Service (NFRS), Youth Offending Service (YOS) and education, work alongside other partner agency colleagues including Northamptonshire police, Northamptonshire health partners, National Probation Service, and the East Midlands Ambulance Service (EMAS) to share information.

 - By telephone contact to the Multi-Agency Safeguarding Hub: 0300 126 7000;

 If you have a concern about a member of staff in school, please contact the Headteacher, Sarah Beach, on firstname.lastname@example.org

 If your concern is about the Headteacher, please contact the Chair of Governors, Pip Jeyes-Blackburn email@example.com

 If you have a concern about any adult who is working with children, you can also contact the Designated Officer (formerly known as the LADO) on LADOConsultations@NCTrust.co.uk

 In addition, further information can be found on the Northamptonshire Safeguarding Children Partnership.
 The links can be found below: